mdjahidhasan009/JavaScript-Note/variable/object.md

 console.log(process.cwd());
 ```

-## User Objects
+### User defined Objects
-User objects are objects defined in your JavaScript code.
+User defined objects are objects defined in your JavaScript code.
 These objects are created by the developer to store and
 manipulate data as required by the application.
 ```js
 // Creating a user object for profile information